The Perks of Being a Wallflower: Plot

 Patrick and Brad's relationship is discovered by Brad's abusive father, and Brad disappears from school for a few days.
 Upon returning, Brad is cold and mean toward Patrick, while Patrick attempts to reconnect with him.
 However, when Brad derogatorily attacks Patrick's sexuality in public, Patrick physically attacks Brad until other football players join in and gang up on Patrick.
 Charlie joins in the fight to defend Patrick, and breaks it up, regaining the respect of Sam and her friends.
-Patrick begins spending most of his time with Charlie, and Patrick kisses Charlie impulsively but then apologizes.
-Charlie is sympathetic because he understands that Patrick is still recovering from his romance with Brad.
-Soon Patrick sees Brad engaging with a stranger in the park and Patrick is able to move on from the relationship.
+Patrick begins spending most of his time with Charlie; shortly after, Patrick impulsively kisses Charlie but quickly apologizes.
+Charlie is sympathetic because he recognizes that Patrick is still recovering from his romance with Brad.
+Soon Patrick sees Brad engaging sexually with a stranger in the park and Patrick is able to move on from the relationship.

-As the school year ends, Charlie is anxious about losing his older friends—especially Sam, who is leaving for a summer college-preparatory program and has learned that her boyfriend cheated on her.
+As the school year ends, Charlie is anxious about losing his older friends – especially Sam, who has learned that her boyfriend cheated on her, and is leaving soon for a summer college-prep program.
 When Charlie helps her pack, they talk about his feelings for her; she is angry that he never acted on them.
 They begin to engage sexually, but Charlie suddenly grows inexplicably uncomfortable and stops Sam.
-Charlie begins to realize that his sexual contact with Sam has stirred up repressed memories of him being molested by his Aunt Helen as a little boy.
-Charlie shows signs of PTSD from the incident and the revelation of his abuse helps the reader understand his views of relationships and love.
+Charlie begins to realize that his sexual contact with Sam has stirred up repressed memories of him being molested by his aunt Helen as a little boy.
+Charlie shows signs of PTSD from the incident and the later revelation of his abuse helps the reader understand his views of relationships and love.

-In an epilogue, Charlie is discovered by his parents in a catatonic state and does not show any movement despite being hit reluctantly by his father.
-After being admitted to a mental hospital, it is revealed that Helen actually sexually abused him when he was young—memories he had subconsciously repressed.
-This psychological damage explains his flashbacks and derealization phases throughout the book.
+In an epilogue, Charlie is discovered by his parents in a catatonic state: He shows no sign of movement, despite being reluctantly hit by his father.
+After being admitted to a mental hospital, it is revealed that aunt Helen actually sexually abused him when he was young – memories he had subconsciously repressed.
+This psychological damage explains his flashbacks and "derealization" phases throughout the book.
 In two months, Charlie is released, and Sam and Patrick visit him.
 In the epilogue, Sam, Patrick, and Charlie go through the tunnel again and Charlie stands up and exclaims that he feels infinite.

-Charlie eventually comes to terms with his past: "Even if we don't have the power to choose where we come from, we can still choose where we go from there".
+Charlie eventually comes to terms with his past: "Even if we don't have the power to choose where we come from, we can still choose where we go from there."
 Charlie decides to "participate" in life, and his letter-writing ends.